callstack/byorg-ai/docs/src/docs/core/references.md

 };
 ```

-That way, AI will receive information about requested city, and
-context will get an information about the source of information.
+In this example, the AI receives information about the requested city, and the context includes information about the source of this data.

+## Using References

-references object has two functions `getReferences` and `addReference`
+The `references` object provides two functions: `getReferences` and `addReference`.
-If you'd like to present user with informations about references, you need to add
-them manually to the response.
+If you want to present users with information about references, you need to manually add them to the response.

 ```js
 export const referencesPlugin: ApplicationPlugin = {